-Delays in patient enrollment for our clinical trials, like those we encountered in enrolling the CONVERT study, could increase costs and delay commercialization and sales, if any, of our products.
+Delays in patient enrollment for our clinical trials could increase costs and delay commercialization and sales, if any, of our products.
 Once enrolled, patients may elect to discontinue participation in a clinical trial at any time.
 If patients elect to discontinue participation in our clinical trials at a higher rate than expected, we may be unable to generate the data required by regulators for approval of our product candidates.